 How to choose a Beneficiary?
-Primary and Contingent.
+Primary vs Contingent Allocation Rules.

 Life insurance is purchased for many reasons.
-But there is typically one element that is similar in all life insurance purchases – the future financial security of the beneficiary.
-That’s why it is important to choose the right life insurance beneficiary (or beneficiaries), both primary and contingent.
+But there is typically one element that is similar in all life insurance purchases – the future financial security of the life insurance beneficiary.
+That’s why it is important to know how to choose beneficiaries for life insurance, both primary vs contingent.

 What is a Beneficiary?

-Some of the most common life insurance beneficiaries types may include:
+Some of the most common types of beneficiaries may include:

 - Charitable Organizations